KernAlan/arXivResearchAssistant/README.md

 ArXiv Research Assistant
 ====================

-Daily digest of new arXiv papers relevant to AI engineering.
+Daily digest of new arXiv papers, configured to your interests.

 Setup
 -----